astropy/photutils/docs/epsf.rst

 must be in sky coordinates (as `~astropy.coordinates.SkyCoord` objects) and the `~astropy.nddata.NDData` objects must contain valid `~astropy.wcs.WCS` objects.
-In the case of using multiple images (i.e. dithered images) and a single catalog, the same physical star will be "linked" across images, meaning it will be constrained to have the same sky coordinate in each input image.
+In the case of using multiple images (i.e., dithered images) and a single catalog, the same physical star will be "linked" across images, meaning it will be constrained to have the same sky coordinate in each input image.